MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 3. Launch Terminal for Mac or Git Bash for Windows command line and navigate to the folder where the file was downloaded.

 If the file was downloaded in the Downloads folder, you can type the following command: **cd ~/Downloads**.
-(If your file was downloaded in a different folder,replace downloads with the name of the folder it was downloaded into.)
+(If your file was downloaded in a different folder, replace downloads with the name of the folder it was downloaded into.)

 4. Give permission to the file by typing in the command line: **chmod u+rx make_keys.sh**